junxit/us-congress-bills-111/metadata.md

 - 2009-12-02 — Mr. Cuellar moved to suspend the rules and pass the bill, as amended.
 - 2009-12-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 922). (text: CR H13411-13412)
 - 2009-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 922).(text: CR H13411-13412)
+- 2009-12-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.